hawkeye64/quasar-extras-svg-icons/README.md

 Plus, Typescript type definition files are generated so you won't get any warnings when using the icons.

+Additionally, everytime there is a major release of an Icon Set, we preserve the previous version.

 ## Contents

 Please make sure you have latest `quasar-extras-svg-icons` npm package version installed into your project folder in order for you to benefit from everything below.